san-kax/Outreach-Prospect-list/README.md

-# Prospect Filtering & Airtable Sync Tool (Table ID Version)
+# Prospect Filtering & Airtable Sync Tool

 This Streamlit app allows you to upload a list of prospect domains, compare them against two Airtable databases (Backlink & Prospecting), and identify domains that are **safe to outreach**.